Singapore Pro Wrestling: SPW Southeast Asian Tag Team Championships

 The SPW Southeast Asian Tag Team Championship are the tag team titles of the Singapore Pro Wrestling promotion.
-The title is currently held by Miles Karu and The Wonderboy, The Juicy Boyz.
+The title is currently held by Real Global Threat which consists of "The Statement" Andruew Tang, Shivam, Emman Azman, Jake de Leon and Chris Brookes.
 Onslaught, the duo of Andruew Tang and Trexxus were the first champions, and the duo of Alexis Lee and Nyc are the longest reigning champions at 485 days.
 This title has been vacated on three separate occasions.